REGULATIONS

 4. What is the minimum threshold for the Crypto Travel Rule in Japan?

-During a transitional period (between April 1 and the date the APTCP comes into force), Travel Rule requirements only apply to transactions above YEN 100,000.
-However, under the APTCP, no de minimum threshold will apply - i.e., the transmission of Travel Rule information will be required regardless of the transaction amount.
+During a transitional period (between April 1 and the date the APTCP comes into force), Travel Rule requirements only applied to transactions above YEN 100,000.
+However, under the APTCP, no de minimum threshold applies - i.e., the transmission of Travel Rule information will be required regardless of the transaction amount.

 5. What personally identifiable information is required to be shared for the Crypto Travel Rule in Japan?

-Once the APTCP comes into force, Japanese VASPs will only be required to transmit Travel Rule information if their counterparty VASP operates in a jurisdiction where crypto Travel Rule requirements are already in force.
-According to the rules put in place by the JVCEA, the following customer identifying information must be shared: [1]
+Japanese VASPs are required to transmit Travel Rule information if their counterparty VASP operates in a jurisdiction where crypto Travel Rule requirements are already in force.
+According to the draft Cabinet Orders to partially revise the Order for Enforcement of the APTCP, Japanese VASPs must share the following customer identifying information:

 Why choose Notabene for Crypto Travel Rule Compliance in Japan?